 VPH has established impact measures and objectives for the community benefit programs.
 For example, measures may include documenting persons served, and identifying increases in knowledge and changes in behavior as a result of the programs.
 The hospital is committed to monitoring key initiatives to assess impact.
-An evaluation of the impact of the hospital's actions to address these significant health needs will be reported in the next scheduled Community Health Needs Assessment.
+An evaluation of the impact of the hospital's actions to address these significant health needs is available on the hospital website based on the 2024-2027 CHNA report.